-Linking Words and Phrases in a dissertation
+Linking words and phrases in a dissertation

 The most important thing I can emphasize here is to always be aware of the definition of any word or phrase you use.
-You may be familiar enough with a word to feel comfortable using it, but if you don’t actually know its definition and you don’t take the time to look it up, you may occasionally (or frequently) misuse it.
+You may be familiar enough with a word to feel comfortable using it, but if you don’t actually know its definition and you don’t take the time to look it up, then you may occasionally (or frequently) misuse it.

 Linking words present a particularly important case in which you should be aware of definitions, since your audience will be easily lost if you misrepresent the connections between your sentences and ideas.

-Linking words often (Ab)used
+Linking words often (ab)used

 Example of misused transition: Therefore

 Law firms are known for their highly competitive environments.
-Therefore it is important for lawyers to set themselves apart from their colleagues.
+Therefore, it is important for lawyers to set themselves apart from their colleagues.